-Halloween has always been associated historically with the thinning of the energetic barrier between worlds and the most opportune time for supernatural activity, however Christmas and Easter also have pagan roots too.
+Halloween has always been historically associated with the thinning of the energetic barrier between worlds, believed to be the most opportune time for supernatural activity.
+However, Christmas and Easter also have pagan roots too.

 The multi-billion dollar Hollywood industry has reinforced a morbid fascination and encouraged us to be afraid of spirits.
 Perhaps why Halloween still grabs the number one spot for all things terrifying and a bit of a shame for a festival that originally began as a day to celebrate the dead and a time for reflection?